yinhaoyun/hyyin.githhub.io/_posts/2020-4-2-Make-Intel-CPU-Fast-Again.md

-# Disable Intel CPU Meltdown/Spectre Mitigation on Linux Kernel
+Becasue the pacthes of Meltdown/Specture was introduced into Linux Kernel (and Windows).

-Due to the metldown/specture of Intel CPUs.
-Your Intel CPU Performance has been degraded since the patches of Linux kernel (or Windows)
+Your Intel CPU Performance has been degraded after the Linux/Windows was updated.

-There is a way to *Make your CPU fast again*
+However, there is a way to *Make your CPU fast again*.

 # In Short